exasol/exasol-java-tutorial/testing-tutorial/doc/tdd/red_green_clean.md

 When developers realised that the DRY principle does not always lend itself best to unit tests, of course someone had to come up with a concept that had an opposing acronym.
 The DAMP principle focuses on readability over the last bit of eliminating duplication.
 The concepts are _not mutually exclusive_ though.

 Let's go back to our role and permission example.
-With only permissions two you have four permutations in the role and the code is more expressive when spelled out.
+With only tow permissions you have four permutations in the role and the code is more expressive when spelled out.
 If you have ten different permissions, you have 1024 permutations, and it is pretty clear that spelling them all out is neither efficient nor useful.

 On the other hand we saw that the programmatic approach of generating the permutations has its own problems rooted in complexity and potential waste.